 Apparently, Armand Nicolet -a brand that specializes in taking NOS calibers apart, refinishing them and, often, upgrading to higher specs- has a stock of their own and is willing to risk the mechanisms for this collection.

 The Swiss watchmaker plans to limit the timekeeper’s production to only 500 pieces, which doesn’t make it super exclusive, but at least greatly diminishes chances of you (or your spouse) meeting another lady wearing the same timepiece.

-As you can see on the photos, the dial is decorated with applied Arabic numerals and set with five more diamonds serving as hour markers and is further embellished with nice guilloche pattern.
+As you can see in the photos, the dial is decorated with applied Arabic numerals and set with five more diamonds serving as hour markers and is further embellished with a nice guilloche pattern.

 Although the choice of metal may look a bit too plebeian for some customers, the case is nicely sculpted, is finely polished and looks very dressy, especially when combined with 54 diamonds set on its round bezel.

 Movement: Automatic, Caliber AN704, based on Fontainemelon Calibre FHF 905, 21,600 vph, 26.00 mm in diameter, 5.20 mm in height, Swiss Made

 Size: 34.00 mm (40.00 mm including lugs)